cotestatnt/Arduino-Google-API/README.md

 Be carefull, this library needs a filesystem in order to store all necessary data, tokens and webserver pages.
 When you choice the board, set properly the partition scheme if necessary.
 Ex: for ESP8266 the best choice for me is LittleFS and you can use the convenient [Arduino IDE tool Arduino ESP8266 LittleFS Filesystem Uploader](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin) in order to upload html webserver files alls in once.

-With ESP32 the best filesystem for me is FFat (Fast FAT), but I was not able to find a working equivalent tool.
+With ESP32 the best filesystem for me is FFat (Fast FAT), but I was not able to find a working equivalent plugin up to now.
-You can still easily upload all necessary files one by one with the library built-in editor http://espfs.local/edit or use SPIFFS (slower and without folder support).
+You can still easily upload all necessary files, but one by one with the provided webserver built-in editor http://espfs.local/edit or use SPIFFS (slower and without folder support).
 With SD card you can copy manually the files.
 ![built-in edit page](/editor.png)